Bach Flower Therapy

 Bach Flower Therapy is a natural method of healing discovered by an English surgeon, bacteriologist and homeopath Dr. Edward Bach, during the early 1930s.
 It is a simple system of healing prepared from the wild plants, flowers and trees found in the countryside of UK.

 As Dr. Bach recognised and medical science now acknowledges, our physical health is influenced by our emotions.
 This alternative medicine system gently restores the balance between mind and body by casting out negative emotions such as fear, worry, anger, hatred, jealously, self doubt and indecision, sadness, impatience and guilt, which interfere with our equilibrium.
 These negative feelings or psychological "toxins" and stress are believed to weaken our immune response.
-But if these negtive feelings are harmonized, the immune sysytem will be strengthened and can deal with the incoming pathogens.
+But if these negative feelings are harmonised, the immune system will be strengthened and can deal with the incoming pathogens.

 Dr. Bach's simple system of healing is being used by hundreds of thousands of people in countries around the globe.
 There is hardly a person, animal or situation that would not benefit from the flower remedies.
 These remedies can help you and your friends and family to stay well- balanced and healthy.